Community Infrastructure Planning

 - What kind of community infrastructure do we need in the future?

-- Additional infrastructure to serve growth areas and fill provision gaps
+- New infrastructure might be needed to serve growing areas and fill provision gaps.

-Through analysis of the City's demographic forecasts and application of provision standards and guidelines, the Community Infrastructure Plan produces a list of projects (the Implementation Plan) required to make sure that current and future residents have access to community infrastructure.
+The Community Infrastructure Plan includes a list of projects (the Implementation Plan) needed to make sure that current and future residents have access to community infrastructure.
+The need for these projects is determined by comparing the current facilities against population forecasts and industry standards.

-An electronic copy can be downloaded below.
+An electronic copy can be viewed below.
 If you would like access to a printed version, please contact the Community Infrastructure Planning team on 9528 0333.

 back to top